Talkala logo

 Calling friends and family on French personal numbers

-• Separate rates: landlines and mobiles on the +33 route are priced differently
+• Separate rates: landlines and mobiles on the +33 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile